apache/cordova-docs/www/docs/en/dev/config_ref/index.md

 ### param
-Used to specify what certain plugin parameters such as: what package to retrieve the plugin code from, and whether the plugin code is to be initialized during the Webview's initialization.
+Used to specify certain plugin parameters such as: what package to retrieve the plugin code from, and whether the plugin code is to be initialized during the Webview's initialization.

 Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
 ----------------- | ------------